Ibrahim-Maiga/Blog/content/about/index.md

 ---

 ## About Me
-Ibrahim Maïga is an AI developer with a background in mathematics and finance.
+Ibrahim Maïga is an AI developer with a background in mathematics, data science, and finance.
 His career showcases a blend of technical skills and interpersonal abilities, illustrated through various professional roles and successful projects.
 He demonstrates a strong ability to create innovative AI solutions, such as the Flypto Prototype, an early version of Flypto, an AI-powered cryptocurrency trading bot currently under development.
 Passionate about using data to create positive changes, he continues to build on his experience with a clear focus on innovation and efficiency, aiming to uniquely impact data-driven organizations.

 ## Certificates